TritonDataCenter/triton/README.md

 ### Cloud on a Laptop (CoaL)

-An easy way to try SmartDataCenter is by downloading a Cloud on a Laptop (CoaL) build.
-This is a VMware virtual appliance providing a full SDC headnode for development and testing.
+An easy way to try Triton DataCenter is by downloading a Cloud on a Laptop (CoaL) build.
+This is a VMware virtual appliance providing a full Triton headnode for development and testing.

 The minimum requirements, practically speaking, for a good CoaL experience is a **Mac with at least 16 GB RAM and an SSD**.
 Currently, almost all team